 This recipe makes a single beautiful loaf of walnut studded zucchini bread.
 And a sizable one at that.
 For years I would load my zucchini-flecked quick bread batter with all manner of zest, spice, and whatnot.
 But that's not how I roll anymore.
 Over the years I began to prefer this pared-down and more minimalist version.
 Moist, just sweet enough and loaded with toasted walnuts inside and out, it has a sweet nut-crusted top, requires just one pan and is a rustic stunner.
 If you're looking for a go-to zucchini bread recipe, give this a shot.

 A Few Zucchini Bread Tips

-Pre-grate & Freeze Excess Zucchini: When you have more zucchini than you know what to do with, grate it and divide 2 1/2 cup portions into freezer bags.
+Pre-grate & Freeze Excess Zucchini: When you have more zucchini than you know what to do with, grate it on a box grater and then divide 2 1/2 cup portions into freezer bags.
 Thaw and use with this recipe later in the year.